gilzellner/jenkins_workshop/README.md

 ## Excercise 8: behind the scenes
 create a job that would take a long time to run, and look at the actual script running

+## Excercise 9: build queue
+create a job that would take a long time to run, run it several times, what happens ?

 # Part 2: Plugins, best practices, slaves.

-## Excercise 9: Naginator Plugin
+## Excercise 10: Naginator Plugin
 create a job that fails permanently, and use the naginator plugin to have it try again in increasing variable time

-## Excercise 10: Git Plugin
+## Excercise 11: Git Plugin
 create a job that triggers a clone based on pushed items to this repo

+# Part 3: Continuous Delivery Pipeline.

-## Excercise 11: build queue
+## Excercise 12: Continuous Delivery Pipeline
-create a job that would take a long time to run, run it several times, what happens ?
+create a build, test, deploy pipeline based on jenkins jobs